jliu70/adafruit.usedgoodies.com/docs/circuitpython/installation.md

 Circup usage is very similar to python `pip`.

+!!! note
     IMHO using `circup` is vastly superior to copying CircuitPython libraries manually, but it does require the user to be comfortable with the command line.

 **Circup Advantages**